2020 Snooker Shoot Out: Prize fund

-Tournament summary
+Summary

 Early rounds

 The 2020 Snooker Shoot Out began on 20 February and the first round was played during the first two days.
 The tournament's opening match featured defending champion Thepchaiya Un-Nooh, who had defeated Michael Holt in the final of the 2019 event.
 Un-Nooh defeated Maltese player Alex Borg 63–17.
 The match between Daniel Wells and Bai Langning finished at 72–72 and Wells won the blue-ball shootout.
 Despite trailing 37–1 to Alfie Burden, Soheil Vahedi made a break of 36 to force a shootout, which he won.
 Three-time world champion Mark Selby lost in the opening round to Sunny Akani 54–18 while reigning world seniors champion Jimmy White lost to Matthew Stevens 71–39.
 Three amateur players qualified for the second round of the competition; Scotland's Dean Young defeated David Grace 35–29 and Irish player Ross Bulman defeated 2018 Snooker Shoot Out winner Michael Georgiou 21–28.
 In an all-amateur first-round match, 15 year-old Robbie McGuigan was defeated 15–50 by European under-18 champion Aaron Hill.